hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/262_027_alasinga.md

 My intention is to do something permanent here, and with that object I am working day by day.
 I am every day gaining the confidence of the American people. . . .
 Expand your hearts and hopes, as wide as the world.
-Study Sanskrit, especially the three Bhâshyas (commentaries) on the Vedanta.
+Study Sanskrit, especially the three Bhāshyas (commentaries) on the Vedanta.
 Be ready, for I have many plans for the future.
 Try to be a magnetic speaker.
 Electrify the people.
 Everything will come to you if you have faith.
 So tell Kidi, in fact, tell all my children there.
 In